 - Main Street Station Casino & Brewery

-How To Choose The Las Vegas Hotel Location For You
+How To Choose a Hotel Location For You

 Keep in mind that:

-- Hotels on the Strip are closer to many attractions, but also tend to be very crowded, and more expensive
+- Hotels on the main Strip are closer to many attractions but tend to be crowded and more expensive.

-- Hotels off of the Strip can be a short way (or a long way) away from many attractions, but generally cost less
+- Hotels off of the Strip can be a short way (or a long way) from many attractions but generally cost less.

-- Hotels in downtown Las Vegas have a different, but very cool, old school Vegas vibe, and are generally less expensive than hotels on the Strip
+- Hotels in downtown Las Vegas have a different but very cool, old-school Vegas vibe and are generally less expensive than Strip properties.

-PRO TIP: If you’re a first time visitor to Las Vegas, I’d highly recommend that you stay on the Strip or at a hotel not far off the Strip.
-Resorts on the Strip are the best locations to get the most out of your first trip to Vegas.
+PRO TIP: If it’s your first trip to Vegas, I’d highly recommend staying on the Strip or at least at a hotel nearby.
+The resorts in the middle of the Strip or on the south end are the best Las Vegas hotels to get the most out of your first trip to the city.

 So, for instance, if you’ve chosen the Strip as your ideal location, you will easily find a hotel to fit your budget, no matter how big or small.
-The real icing on the cake is that, even on a budget you can find an affordable mega-resort on the Strip with plenty of fancy amenities, shows and attractions.
+The real icing on the cake is that even on a budget, you can find an affordable mega-resort on the Strip with plenty of amenities, shows, and attractions.

-Here’s a break down of some the most popular hotels on the Strip in each budget range:
+Here’s a breakdown of some of the most popular Strip hotels in each budget range:

 Now, you might expect the big flashy hotels in Las Vegas to be very expensive, but the standard rooms actually aren’t nearly as costly as you might think.

-The reason for this is that most of these hotels have casinos on the property that they hope you’ll spend a bunch of money in if you stay at their hotel, so it makes sense for them to offer pretty great rates for the actual rooms themselves.
+This is because many hotels have casinos on the property that they hope you’ll spend money in while staying at their hotel, so it makes sense for them to offer affordable rates for the rooms themselves.

-2 Tips To Save Money on Las Vegas Hotel Rooms
+2 Tips To Save Money on Your Vegas Hotel Room

-Now, I can’t give you exact prices for different hotels, because they fluctuate all the time.
-However, I can tell you the two things you can do to get the lowest possible Las Vegas hotel room rates.
+Now, I can’t give you exact prices for different hotels because they fluctuate constantly.
+However, I can tell you what you can do to get the lowest possible room rates.

-Visit during the low-season – While Vegas doesn’t really have an off-season, there are two times of the year when things slow down a bit.
+Visit during the low season.
+While Vegas doesn’t really have an off-season, there are two times of the year when things slow down a bit.
 These times are July/August and November/December (except for Thanksgiving week).
-Las Vegas hotels are generally going to be cheaper during these slower periods (Vegas hotels try to attract guests with lower prices during these times).

-- Booking a room in the off-season or on weekdays is cheaper than usual booking times
+- Booking a room in the off-season or on weekdays is cheaper than usual.

-- Hotels on the Strip are likely to have higher rates overall than hotels off the Strip
+- Hotels on the Strip are likely to have higher rates than those off the Strip.

-- Popularity costs money: famous hotels will charge more than less famous ones
+- Popularity costs money: famous hotels will charge more than less well-known ones.

 Las Vegas Resorts: Amenities, Luxury, Pools & Resort Fees